2014 September: Aerial cable car to Aiguille du Midi, France

 When you reach the top viewing platform, you are presented with a breathtaking 360 degree panoramic vista of the Mont Blanc Massif.
 The following is a testament of the views.

 7) Mont Blanc is the round dome and the highest point at the centre of the photo.
 At 4810 meters, Mont Blanc is the highest mountain in the Alps.
 I'll be at its summit 2 days later !!!
-Photos and write up of that climb is in http://mntviews.blogspot.com.au/2014/09/mont-blanc-france.html .
+Photos and trip report of that climb are in my blog: http://mntviews.blogspot.com.au/2014/09/mont-blanc-france.html .

 8) Zooming in onto Mont Blanc ... the jagged peak to the left of Mont Blanc is Mont Maudit.